MikeHopley/ftl-ships-strategy/index.md

 ## Stealth A

+Plan your jumps carefully, to avoid being forced into asteroid fields and suns.
+Look for flexible routes, so you can skip these hazards without losing beacons.
+Asteroid fields are not as deadly as you might think, however, because the asteroid frequency is based on your shields system level.

 Time your volley precisely.
 It's often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
 When possible, start firing the Dual Lasers before cloaking.
 The Mini Beam can hit four rooms on many ships.

 Your weapons are strong initially, but slot-inefficient.
 You'll probably replace one of them eventually, and it's difficult to choose which.
 If you're hacking shields, maybe keep the Mini Beam; otherwise, maybe keep the Dual Lasers.